 The electromagnetic (EM) form factors of the nucleon have been one of the essential observables in understanding its structure well over decades.
 They provide crucial information on the charge and magnetization distributions inside a nucleon.
 This interpretation assumes that the nucleon is at rest in the Breit frame (BF) [1].
 This assumption is valid only if the nucleon's spatial size R_N were larger than the Compton wavelength $1/M_N$, so the spatial wave functions could have been well defined.
-In reality, however, the size of the nucleon is comparable to $1/M_N$, so the nucleon wave function is no more localized below the Compton wavelength.
+In reality, however, the size of the nucleon is comparable to $1/M_N$, so the nucleon wave function is no longer localized below the Compton wavelength.
 It causes ambiguous relativistic corrections that mar the probabilistic interpretation of the 3D EM distributions in the BF [2-4].
 This flaw of the 3D charge and magnetization distributions was already pointed out in the 1950s [5].
-To understand the EM distributions of the nucleon without any ambiguity, one needs to view the nucleon from the light-front (LF) or, equivalently, the infinite momentum frame (IMF), where the relativistic corrections are kinematically suppressed.
-Then, the charge distribution emerges in the two-dimensional (2D) plane transverse to the nucleon momentum with the probabilistic meaning properly borne [2, 3].
-It is obtained as the 2D Fourier transform of the EM form factors and called the transverse charge distribution of the nucleon [6, 7].
+To understand the EM distributions of the nucleon without any ambiguity, one needs to view the nucleon from the light front (LF) or, equivalently, the infinite momentum frame (IMF), where the relativistic corrections are kinematically suppressed.
+Then, the charge distribution emerges in the two-dimensional (2D) plane transverse to the nucleon momentum with the probabilistic meaning properly borne [2,3].
+It is obtained as the

+Published by the American Physical Society under the terms of the Creative Commons Attribution 4.0 International license.
+Further distribution of this work must maintain attribution to the author(s) and the published article's title, journal citation, and DOI.
+Funded by SCOAP3.
+2D Fourier transform of the EM form factors and called the transverse charge distribution of the nucleon [6,7].
 The only problem with the transverse charge distribution is that we lose information along the infinite momentum direction.
-Since then, the transverse charge distributions of the nucleon, Δ baryon, deuteron, pion, kaon, and ρ meson have been extensively studied [8-33] (see also a review [34]).
+Since then, the transverse charge distributions of the nucleon, Δ baryon, deuteron, pion, kaon, and ρ meson have been extensively studied [8-33] (see also Ref.
+[34] for a review).

-When the transverse charge density of the neutron was reported [6], many were perplexed by the result: While the positive charge is centered in the 3D charge distribution of the neutron, the negative one was situated in the center of the neutron for the neutron 2D transverse charge density.
+When the transverse charge density of the neutron was reported [6], many were perplexed by the result.
+While the positive charge is centered in the 3D charge distribution of the neutron, the negative one was situated in the center of the neutron for the neutron 2D transverse charge density.
 Recently, Lorcé resolved the discrepancy by showing that when the longitudinal momentum increases from the rest to infinity, the charge distribution in the transverse plane undergoes drastic changes from the positive center value to the negative one [35].
 As the longitudinal momentum grows, a Wigner rotation and a mixing of the four-current components under Lorentz boost give rise to a magnetization contribution [35-37], which makes the sign of the neutron transverse charge density is changed to be negative.
 In doing so, Lorcé introduced the elastic frame (EF) to interpolate from the BF to the IMF in the Wigner phase-space perspective, which makes it possible to observe the change in the charge distribution explicitly as the longitudinal momentum increases.
-This approach was extended to the case of the polarized nucleon [38], where the Abel tomography was emphasized.
-It was recently elaborated and enlarged by considering the EM distributions for the spin-0 and spin-1/2 particles [39] and the EM and energy-momentum tensor (EMT) distributions of the spin-1 particle [25].
-Compared to the spin-0 and -1/2 particles [35, 39, 40], the spin-1 particle reveals rather complicated multipole sturctures [22, 25, 40].
+This approach was extended to the case of the polarized nucleon [38], where the Abel tomography was emphasized and was recently elaborated and enlarged by considering the EM distributions for the spin-0 and spin-1/2 particles [39] and the EM and energy-momentum tensor (EMT) distributions of the spin-1 particle [25].
+Compared to the spin-0 and spin-1/2 particles [35,39-41], the spin-1 particle reveals rather complicated multipole structures [22,25,41].
 In this work, we want to investigate the multipole structure of the EM distributions for the spin-3/2 Δ baryon and see how they are altered under Lorentz boost.